 What if I can’t afford hospital and/or physician charges?

-West Suburban Medical Center staff will help you find out if you qualify for free or reduced fee care under our financial assistance program.
-There also are a number of public and private assistance programs available to help patients get health care services and meet financial obligations associated with obtaining health care services.
+West Suburban Medical Center staff will help you find out if you qualify for free or reduced-fee care under our financial assistance program.
+There also are several public and private assistance programs available to help patients get health care services and meet financial obligations associated with obtaining health care services.
 We can walk you through how to apply for these various forms of aid.